watspeed/cloud-computing-security-essentials/lab8/lab8-guide1.md

 ls
 ```

-We have created aliases for our commonly used commands related to Docker and Compose in the .bashrc file.
+We have created aliases for our commonly used commands related to Docker and Compose in the `.bashrc` file.

 #### Build the Docker Container
 Use Docker Compose to build the container image.
 This step prepares the environment for running your web server with the required configurations.

 ```
 # Build the Docker container
-docker-compose up -d
+docker-compose build
 ```
 ```
 # OR use the alias
-dcup -d
+dcbuild
 ```

 #### Start the Docker Container